DaveOliver253/EPR-SADD-DO/epr-sadd-do.md

 ### Characteristics
 All data store types are secure and have data integrity.
 All persistent portal data services are configured to be geo-resilient with the primary region being UK South and the secondary region being UK West.
-Azure BLOb is used to store registration and packaging files.
+Azure Blob is used to store registration and packaging files.
 This is inexpensive storage used to store files for a long time.
 This is cold storage.
 It may take some time to retrieve.
 SQL RDBMS is used to capture data populated by users using the front-end screens.
 Being an RDBMS, the table enforces relationships giving referential integrity.
 Cosmos DB is NoSQL which holds file meta data, submission event and submission data using key value pairs.
 It is highly flexible in its schema, highly scalable and highly available.
 The Redis cache is transitory and non-persistent used primarily for user-session data.